millicast/millicast-sdk/developer-wsl-info.md

  -----------------
 ### Second Issue
  The second issue you may encounter is due to the current way the Puppeteer file is stored in your global .cache folder located in your machine's root user directory for WSL.
-This will cause issues when trying to run test as the millicast-sdk sub-directory will not be able to access the Puppeteer folder located in the .cache since its not located within its sub directory.
+This will cause issues when trying to run test as the millicast-sdk sub-directory will not be able to access the Puppeteer folder located in the .cache since its not located within its sub-directory.

- Your terminal will give you an option to resolve the issue by running "npx puppeteer browsers install chrome" or alert you that your cache path is incorrectly configured.
+ Your terminal will give you an option to resolve the issue by running ```npx puppeteer browsers install chrome``` or alert you that your cache path is incorrectly configured.

- Run the "npx puppeteer browsers install chrome" command and then create a file named 'Puppeteerrc.config' and insert the following contents within it:
+ Run the ```npx puppeteer browsers install chrome``` command and then create a file named 'Puppeteerrc.config' and insert the following contents within it:

  ```
 const { join } = require('path')